Suzuki Swift: Sedan version

-A sub 4-meter notchback sedan version of Swift developed by Maruti Suzuki was introduced in March 2008 in India and marketed as Dzire (Swift Dzire for the first two generations) or Swift Sedan depending on the market.
+A sub 4-meter notchback sedan version of Swift developed by Maruti Suzuki was introduced in March 2008 in India and marketed as Dzire (Swift DZire for the first two generations) or Swift Sedan depending on the market.
 The car is positioned below the SX4 sedan and later Ciaz subcompact sedans and also the successor of Cultus-based Swift sedan.
-Despite designed to suit Indian sub 4-meter car tax bracket (the first generation was above 4 meters), it is also exported to developing markets in Asia, Africa and Latin America.
+Despite designed to suit Indian sub 4-meter car tax bracket (the first generation was above 4 meters), it is also exported to developing markets in Asia, Africa, Latin America and the Middle East.

 Swift EV concepts

 The Suzuki Swift Plug-in hybrid concept car was unveiled at the 2009 Tokyo Motor Show.
 The Swift Plug-in concept has an all-electric range of about 30 km drawing on a lithium-ion battery pack.
 When the battery is running low a small 0.66 L engine kicks in to power a generator that charges the battery.

 In May 2010, Suzuki announced a demonstration program with 60 Swift Plug-in hybrids in Japan scheduled to start by late 2010.
 Initially sales of the Suzuki Swift plug-in hybrid electric vehicle were scheduled to begin by 2013.

 The plug-in car is powered by a 75 PS and 180 Nm AC synchronous motor and a 2.66 kWh Li-ion battery pack.
 Average fuel consumption, calculated by combining fuel consumption during operation on electric power from grid charge and fuel consumption during hybrid operation after depletion of the battery pack is 37.6 km/L on the JC08 cycle (88.4 mpg US, or 2.7 L/100 km).
-Grid charge time for the battery is approximately 1.5 hours @ 100 V and 1 h at 200 V.
+Grid charge time for the battery is approximately 1.5 hours at 100 V and one hour at 200 V.

 In March 2014, Maruti Suzuki announced that it will provide several copies of the production version, renamed "Swift Range Extender" as part of a pilot project to be conducted in partnership with the Indian government during 2014 to 2015.
 According to Maruti's tests, the Swift Range Extender delivers a combined fuel efficiency of up to 48.2 km/L, with an all-electric range of 25.5 km.
 The battery takes nearly 90 minutes to get fully charged.
-Maruti is awaiting for the implementation of India's National Electric Mobility Mission Plan 2020, which will define the government's purchase incentives for plug-in electric cars.
+Maruti was awaiting for the implementation of India's National Electric Mobility Mission Plan 2020, which will define the government's purchase incentives for plug-in electric cars.

 Nameplate use with other vehicles

+United States and Canada (1995–2001)

 From 1995 to 2001, the Suzuki Swift nameplate was reused for the second generation Geo Metro in the United States and Canada.
 It was still based on the previous generation Cultus/Swift's platform and only available as a 3-door hatchback.

+Canada (2003–2010)

-In 2003, the first generation 5-door hatchback Chevrolet Aveo was marketed in Canada as Suzuki Swift+ and discontinued in 2011.
+In 2003, the first generation 5-door hatchback Chevrolet Aveo was marketed in Canada as Suzuki Swift+, as the replacement of the second generation Second generation Geo Metro-based Swift.